 During this second session of the ACM Webinar Series, participants will be able to follow and contribute towards a discussion on why cultural policy perspectives are relevant to the wider discussion on the sustainability of local community practices in particular territories within regional and international dimensions.
 The close links between economics and social dynamics, their circularity and the wellbeing of communities will provide various entry points into this exchange of ideas, and hopefully some exits too.

 The session will take place on Thursday 27 May at 6pm CET.
-Registration will be opening soon.
+Register on https://bit.ly/33A36lF.

 Jorge Cerveira Pinto

 Presently Jorge is Director of Culture Planning and Development at Abu Dhabi Department of Culture and Tourism and external policy expert for the European Commission in particular in the areas of Education and Training, Culture, Small enterprises and Research, for more than 15 years.

 From 2017 until 2020 was EU Consultant and Policy Affairs for the Design and Craft Council of Ireland and from 2015 until 2017 programme development consultant for the Design Council in the UK.

 He is invited teaching assistant in several universities in Portugal and Spain, Unesco expert and member of the panel of experts for the selection of the European Capitals of Culture.

 Co-founder, Action-Philosopher in the human-nature agency Growing Pathways.
 Co-founder and concept developer in the Action University.
 Co-founder of Pollination Academy.
 Co-creating spaces and education for sustainability in cities and organisations.